Siarhei-Yarkavy/pipeWrapper/README.md

 ## How to use

 ### Data flows
-To understand pipeWrapper tool usage it is good to understand how data flows work.
+To understand pipeWrapper tool usage it is good to understand how data flow inside the tool works.

 #### Producer and consumer both
 Simplified flow diagram: